-- 1. whether the teacher has met North Carolina qualification and licensing criteria for the grade level(s) and subject area(s) in which the teacher provides instruction; - 2. the teacher's baccalaureate degree major and any post-graduate certification or degree held; - 3. whether the teacher is teaching under emergency or other provisional status through which North Carolina qualification or licensing criteria have been waived; and - 4. the qualifications of any paraprofessional providing services to the student.
+- 1. whether the teacher has met North Carolina qualification and licensing criteria for the grade level(s) and subject area(s) in which the teacher provides instruction; - 2. whether the teacher is teaching under emergency or other provisional status through which North Carolina qualification or licensing criteria have been waived; - 3. whether the teacher is teaching in the field of discipline of his or her certification; and - 4. the qualifications of any paraprofessional providing services to the student.